Manurewa: Rugby union

 The Manurewa Rugby Football Club is based at Mountfort Park Manurewa.
 They were founded in 1921 and now play within the Counties Manukau Rugby Union Club competition and are one of the biggest and most successful Rugby clubs within the region.
 They have a large junior section plus and string Golden Oldies Section made up of many past players.
 They also have associated sports of AFL, Netball & Softball operating within the club.
 They were originally based at Jellicoe Park in Manurewa and had a club room affectionately known as the "Old Black Shed".
 They built the new clubrooms at Mountfort Park and moved to this site officially in 1978.
 Notable current Super 15 Chiefs players Tim Nanai-Williams, Viliami Taulani and Bundee Aki are former Manurewa Rugby Club players.

 Association football

 The football (soccer) club Manurewa AFC who play in the Lotto Sport Italia NRFL Division 1A are based in Manurewa.

 Rugby league

 The Manurewa Marlins are based in Manurewa.

 Local government

-Manurewa had a local government just like other suburbs of Auckland at that time.
-The local government was called Manurewa Borough Council, which started in 1937 and merged into Manukau City Council in 1965, eventually amalgamated into Auckland Council in November 2010.
+The first local government in the area was the Manurewa Highway District, which formed in 1867.
+It dissolved either 1916 or 1917.
+By 1915, Manurewa had grown large enough to become a town district within the Manukau County, and by 1937 it became a borough.
+On 3 September 1965, the Manukau County and Manurewa Borough merged to form Manukau City.
+In November 2010, all cities and districts of the Auckland Region were amalgamated into a single body, governed by the Auckland Council.

+Manurewa is a part of the Manurewa local board area.
+The residents of Manurewa elect a local board, and two councillors from the Manurewa-Papakura ward to sit on the Auckland Council.

+Chairmen of the Manurewa Town Board

+Below is a list of the six people who served as the chairman of the Manurewa Town Board.